 To recreate this posh (wink, wink) style, apply a volumizing product, such as Flow Boundless Body Plumping Lotion ($22) at your roots, then work a texture cream like Flow Touchable Texture Design Cream ($22), from hair mids to ends before blow-drying.
 Finish with Flow Impeccable Finish Flex Hairspray ($22) to set and hold.

 The lovely Viola Davis works with her hair's natural texture with this curly, layered bob.
 Abergel notes that this look is "best for achieving tons of volume and also ideal for maintaining the health of your hair.
 Get your hair healthy and strong by keeping heat off it and turning to protective styles such as twists and braids.
 Curly hair tends to naturally be on the dryer side.
 Hydrate and nourish your curls with Virtue Labs Smooth Shampoo ($15) and Conditioner ($16)."
 We also recommend working in some oil like Ouai Hair Oil ($28).
 For a natural alternative, shea butter will also keep strands hydrated and healthy.

 Short and Choppy

-As seen here on Nia Long, "Choppy texture always creates definition and movement, especially on short or dark hair.
+Nia Long went full-on chop and turned up the texture with this simple, yet powerful pixie.
+"Choppy texture always creates definition and movement, especially on short or dark hair.
 It can also give you height if your face shape needs elongation," says Abergel.
-He instructs, "Ask your stylist to leave the sides and back soft around the hairline and around the ears.
+"Ask your stylist to leave the sides and back soft around the hairline and around the ears.
 The top should be slightly lighter and very texturized by cutting with scissors."
 To enhance the choppiness of this cut, he recommends using a lightweight texturizing spray.